-- medium saucepan
+- Medium saucepan

-- wooden spoon to stir the pot
+- Wooden spoon to stir the pot

 Let’s get cookin’!

-- After the freshly strained butter has had a chance to cool for 4–5 minutes, you can either leave it in the suggested bowl to chill, or pour it into a mould or container of your choosing, cover (with the container’s lid, or with plastic film wrap), then place it/them/they in the refrigerator for a minimum of 5–6 hours (the longer you chill it the better chance it will set up properly, overnight is best).
+- After the freshly strained butter has had a chance to cool for 4–5 minutes, you can either leave it in the bowl to chill or pour it into a mold or container of your choosing.
+Cover the butter with the container’s lid or with plastic film wrap, then place it in the refrigerator for a minimum of 5–6 hours—ideally overnight.
+The longer you chill it, the better the chance it will set up properly.

 See?
 How to make cannabutter with 2 grams of weed need not flummox you!